Project-GreenGuard/forestshield/docs/PROJECT_OVERVIEW.md

 - Lambda function continues processing with sensor-only data
 - Risk score calculated using only temperature and humidity factors
-- `nearestFireKm` attribute set to null or default value (100km maximum distance)
+- `nearestFireDistance` attribute set to null or default value (100km maximum distance)
 - Error condition logged to CloudWatch Logs for monitoring and troubleshooting

 **2. Invalid IoT Sensor Data:**